 Entry requirements:

-HNC: One A Level at grade C in a relevant subject or equivalent AVCE or National Diploma / Certificate (or equivalent UK or overseas qualifications)
+HNC: One A Level at grade C in a required subject or equivalent AVCE or National Diploma / Certificate (or equivalent UK or overseas qualifications)

-FdEng: 120 Level C credits from an HNC in an appropriate discipline.
+FdEng: 120 Level C credits from an HNC in a required subject.
 Normally at least 40 credits should be at Merit level or above and 20 of these credits should be from a mathematical analytical unit.

 International entry requirements:

-For July/September 2021 entry: IELTS (Academic) 6.0, or equivalent.
+For July/September 2023 entry: IELTS (Academic) 6.0 with 5.5 in each component or equivalent.
 For more information check our international entry requirements.